Stephen Colbert Talks Trump Inauguration Speech, Says It Was Like ‘Lincoln Huffing Paint Thinner’

 What do you think of the Friday late night recap of the Trump inauguration?
 Did Stephen Colbert get it right, or did he take his dislike of Trump too far than is acceptable when reporting on a new president?

-[Featured Image by Photo by Charles Sykes/Invision/AP Photo]
+[Featured Image by Photo by Charles Sykes/Invision/AP Images]